7 Best Forehead Thermometers of 2026

 Memory and Fever Trend Tracking

 During an active fever illness, tracking temperature trends over 12 to 24 hours provides more clinical information than any single reading.
 On-device memory ranges from 1 reading (Frida Baby, per mode) to 32 readings (Berrcom JXB-178).
 If you manage a household with young children who get fevers regularly, a thermometer with at least 8 to 10 stored readings makes it easier to report temperature patterns to your pediatrician without manual logging.
-The Withings Thermo pairs on-device storage with app logging for the most complete trend data.
+The Kinsa QuickScan logs every reading to its companion app for the most complete trend data.

 Display Clarity and Low-Light Usability